MewsSystems/gitbook-channel-manager-api/mews-api.md

 ### Get Properties

 \[`sync`\] This method is used to obtain properties based on the `email` of an employee of the Mews enterprise (hotel, hostel or apartment group).
 It is required that the `email` is verified to belong to an employee on whose behalf the API call is made.
-Response returns list of all enterprises, where employee has access in Mews.
+Response returns list of all enterprises, where employee has access in Mews, and the `connectionToken`s of all connections for the requesting `clientToken`.

 #### Request `[PlatformAddress]/api/channelManager/v1/getProperties`